Articles / Trammell Starks

 This practice ended on January 1, 2000, when they introduced the monthly playlist.

-It also around this time that Trammell's songs were generally only played when The Weather Channel was having technical issues during its local forecast.
+It was also around this time that Trammell's songs were played when The Weather Channel was having technical issues during its local forecast.

 Many of these songs were also used on The Weather Channel's sister station, WeatherScan (formally called WeatherScan Local) for several years.